mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Include screenshots when appropriate.

 ### Project reflection
 The final assignment for this unit a piece of reflective writing.
 Talk about your feelings.
 What have you learned?
 What has been challenging?
 How has your relationship with technology changed?
 What would you have done differently?
+What new strategies will you try in the next unit?

 Specs:
 * Due Thursday 10/6 by 8am.
 * Submit via your Box folder.
 You are welcome, but not required to post to your website.
 * 300-500 words.
+* Address the following:
+  * What have you learned?
+  * What has been challenging?
+  * How has your relationship with technology changed?
+  * What would you have done differently?
+  * What new strategies will you try in the next unit?